Want to learn the Best Bubble Tea Recipes?

 What Makes the Best Bubble Tea Recipe?

-Bubble tea recipes generally consist of 5 main parts: The Base, Powder or Milk, Flavoring, Sweetness and the Tapioca Pearls (Boba).
+Bubble tea recipes generally consist of 5 main parts: Base, Powder or Milk, Flavoring, Sweetness, and Tapioca Pearls (Boba).

 Bubble Tea Base

 Your base is going to be hot tea or hot water.
 Tea is the most popular base and green tea and black tea are the most popular teas to use.
 You can also experiment with earl grey tea or you can just use hot water if you are mixing with a flavored powder.
 Make sure that your base is hot though, otherwise when you shake it with your powder it won’t dissolve completely.

 Bubble Tea with Powder or Milk

 Using a 3-in-1 bubble tea powder (like taro bubble tea powder) is a popular option.
 You can mix it with tea or hot water for the base.
 You can also make regular milk tea using fresh milk or non-dairy creamer.

 If you use bubble tea powder then the flavoring will already be mixed in.
-You can also experiment with adding fresh fruit and by changing your bases to bring out certain flavors.
+You can also experiment with adding fresh fruit by changing your bases to bring out certain flavors.
 Milk tea will also taste very different if you are using fresh milk or non-dairy creamer so it’s important to experiment with the two varieties and offer them both to your customers if you have your own store.

 Most bubble tea is sweetened using liquid fructose and fructose can be added by hand or by using a fructose dispenser.
 The amount of fructose you use will depend on personal preference and also on what ingredients are in the bubble tea already.
 Most bubble tea powder is 3 in 1 so it will already have sugar in it and will most likely not need any additional sweetener.